rackerlabs/rs-heat-docs/swift-signal-handle.rst

 The SwiftSignal resource waits for specified number of "SUCCESS" signals (number is provided as 'count' property) on the given URL ('handle' property).
 The stack will be marked as failure if specificed number of signals are not received in given timeout or if a non "SUCCESS" signal is received such as a "FAILURE".
+A data string and a reason string may be attached alongwith the success or failure notification.
+The data string is an attribute that can be pulled as template output.

 .. code:: yaml